-We note that under the Superannuation Guarantee and tax requirements, the employer must obtain evidence to prove that a fund which is being contributed to is both complying and can accept employer contributions.
+We note that under the Superannuation Guarantee and tax requirements, the employer must still obtain evidence to prove that a stapled fund to which it contributes, or aims to contribute, is both complying and can accept employer contributions.
 Employers can be penalised if they do not comply with this requirement.
 However, there is nothing that prevents such penalties from applying if an employer is forced to breach these requirements.